-During the opening reception for the 21st St Kitts Music Festival, dancers from the St Kitts Masquerade troupe gave an energetic performance which brought a massive smile to my face as it reminded me of the Montserrat Masqueraders who play a significant role in the annual Montserrat Festival held between Christmas and New Year.
+During the opening reception for the 21st St Kitts Music Festival, the St Kitts Masquerade dance troupe gave an energetic performance which brought a massive smile to my face as it reminded me of the Montserrat Masquerade Troupes who play a significant role in the annual Montserrat Festival held between Christmas and New Year.

 Traditionally, the Montserrat Masquerade troupes would first make an appearance around Guy Fawkes Night early November and continue through the Christmas season.
 Each Montserrat Masquerade troupe would have six to nine dancers and a captain that would go from house to house in their village accepting cash and drinks for their energetic and festive performance.